-In certain scenarios, it’s not uncommon to face struggles that can be resolved with a simple approach.
-For example, when working with BizTalk Server and having already set up the receive and send ports, one might assume that when the receive port picks up a file from the receiving location, the file will be processed, and the output will be in the send location.
+In some scenarios, you may run into issues that a simple adjustment can easily resolve.
+For instance, when working with BizTalk Server, you might already have both the receive port and send port configured.
+As a result, it’s natural to expect that when the receive port picks up a file from the receive location, BizTalk will process that file and drop the output into the send location.

 The published message could not be routed because no subscribers were found.
-First, you need to understand that everything that happens inside BizTalk Server relies on the core publishing-subscribing architecture of BizTalk Server.
-By saying that this error occurs if the subscribing orchestration or send port has not been enlisted, if some of the message properties necessary for subscription evaluation have not been promoted, or if you have not created/set a subscriber.
-We may need to use the Biztalk Administration console to troubleshoot this failure.
+First, you need to understand that everything that happens within BizTalk Server relies on its core publishing-subscribing architecture.
+By saying that, this error occurs if the subscribing orchestration or send port has not been enlisted, if some of the message properties necessary for subscription evaluation have not been promoted, or if you have not created/set a subscriber.
+We may need to use the BizTalk Administration console to troubleshoot this failure.

 So how can you solve this problem?